unicode-org/icu4x/docs/tutorials/intro.md

 Here's an internationalized date!

-*Notice:* Default `cargo run` builds and runs a `debug` mode of the binary.
+*Notice:* By default, `cargo run` builds and runs a `debug` mode of the binary.
 If you want to evaluate performance, memory or size of this example, use `cargo run --release`.
-Our example is also using `json` resource format.
-Generate the data in `postcard` (and use `BlobDataProvider`) for better performance.
+Our example is also using resources in the `json`  format.
+It is recommended you generate the data in the `postcard` format (and use it with `BlobDataProvider`) for better performance.
+Gemeratomg data

 ## Using data from the filesystem